Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 <!-- insert body of document -->
 ## Introduction

-If you want to read a little bit about nutrition and biochemistry, learn what macronutrients are, and find out how I decided that it's worthwhile to calculate daily macronutrient requirements, read on.
-If you just want to see how to calculate your macronutrient requirements, [skip ahead to calculating macros.](#calculating-macronutrient-requirements)
+If you want to read about nutrition, biochemistry, macronutrients, and you want to find out how I decided that it's worthwhile to calculate daily macronutrient requirements, read this introduction.
+If you just want to see how to calculate your macronutrient requirements, [skip ahead](#calculating-macronutrient-requirements).

 ---